avaneev/a5hash/README.md

-Another observation, unrelated to the `UseSeed` biases, is a perfect correlation in the 63rd bits of both `Seed1` and `Seed2` after the initial multiplication.
-This correlation, which is related to the hash function's constants, reduces effective entropy of either state variable by 1 bit relative to the theoretical entropy of perfectly random 64-bit numbers which is 64.
-While the significance of correlations in three other bits is debatable, accounting for them would reduce the entropy by only up to 3 bits.
+Another observation, unrelated to the `UseSeed` biases, is a perfect correlation in the 63rd bits of both `Seed1` and `Seed2` after the initial multiplication involving the hash function's known constants.
+This correlation reduces the effective entropy of both state variables at the initial iteration - and of `val01` and `val10` constants throughout - by 1 bit relative to the theoretical 64-bit entropy.
+While the significance of the 0.5-level correlations related to the known constants and between both state variables in three other bits is debatable, accounting for them would reduce the entropy by only up to 3 bits.

 ## Blinding Multiplication